Help support

 Author: Héctor Cánovas, Jos de Bruijne, Deborah Baines, and Carlos Rios

-The Gaia Archive offers the possibility to store data tables to registered users (follow this link to open an account in the Archive).
+The Gaia Archive offers the possibility for registered users to store data tables (please follow this link to open an account in the Archive).
 This can be accomplished by means of two different mechanisms:

-Registered users are allocated 1 GB of disc space to store data tables (see this FAQ).
-Their available space is revealed when clicking on top of the user name as indicated by the red arrow in Fig. 1.
-The colour of the green button next to the user name turns into red when the free space decreases.
+By default, registered users are allocated 1 GB of disc space to store their data tables (see this FAQ).
+The amount of available space is revealed when clicking on ones user name as indicated by the red arrow in Fig. 1.
+The colour of the green button next to the user name turns red when the amount of free space approaches zero.
 The two mechanisms listed above are detailed below.

 Important note: User tables that contain capital letters and / or special characters (e.g., +, &, or .) in their names must be queried using double quotation marks as in the following example: SELECT * FROM user_<user_name>."My_table".
 Additionally, any user tables named solely with SQL reserved keywords (e.g., size, join) or ADQL reserved keywords (e.g., round, distance) must also use double quotation marks, e.g. user_<user_name>."size".
 This also applies to job uploads and TAP uploads.